-In order to complete this process, you need a data set of twenty or more data files of the same cell type that have been acquired according to a prescribed protocol.
+In order to complete this process, you need a data set of twenty or more data files of the same cell type that have been acquired according to the same protocol.
 Your protocol for sample preparation, staining, and acquisition should be well defined and strictly followed.
 Since different types of samples may have different characteristics and preparation procedures, you may need to configure the program differently for each type of sample you analyze.

-You will need to log in to the program as an Administrator in order to set up the program and save the settings as default settings.
-When you save settings as default settings, the program uses those settings each time it starts up.
-If you log in as an Advanced User log you can change configuration settings for the current session of ModFit LT, but the settings will not be reloaded automatically.
-As a Standard User, you cannot access the dialogs that configure the Auto Analysis system.
+You will need to log in to the program as an Administrator in order to set up the program and modify the settings.
+As a Basic or Editor user, you cannot access the dialogs that configure the Auto Analysis system.